 Leasing Phase

 Investing in a specialized real estate attorney (not just your general counsel friend) is crucial.
-While their fees might range from $5,000 to over $25,000 per lease, their expertise in negotiating landlord terms can save immense risk and capital down the road – for example, securing an SNDA (Subordination, Non-Disturbance, and Attornment Agreement) ensures your lease isn't wiped out if the building faces foreclosure.
+Their expertise in negotiating landlord terms can save immense risk and capital down the road—for example, securing an SNDA (Subordination, Non-Disturbance, and Attornment Agreement) ensures your lease isn't wiped out if the building faces foreclosure.

 Equally critical is upfront due diligence on the site.
 Investing in structural, electrical, and architectural surveys prevents signing a lease only to discover you need to spend hundreds of thousands of dollars of your own capital to level a sloped floor, upgrade power, or replace a sewer line.